-Serving as a great throwback to the classic 80s film its based-on in addition to adding too many of the film’s best moments.
-The original score by Robin Coudert or ‘Rob’ for short, is a synth soundtrack.
+Serving as a great throwback to the classic 80s film its based on in addition to adding too many of the film’s best moments.
+The original score by Robin Coudert or ‘Rob’ as he usually goes by, is a synth soundtrack.
 Utilising electronic waves, this underrated score is certainly a high-point of the film, with my two favourite tracks: ‘Doll’ and ‘Haunted’ both being incredibly memorable in their own right, almost feeling as if they were ripped straight from any of the iconic horrors of the 1980s.

 Extremely violent and disturbing throughout, ‘Maniac’ truly pulls no punches when delving into the mind of its serial killer, meaning many viewers may be put-off by the film’s extremely gory deaths and unnerving murder scenes.
 As ‘Frank’ disposes of his victims with little remorse, as dark memories of his mother during childhood fuel his violent actions.
 This is also where many of the film’s more bizarre moments come into play, as although it may surprise some viewers, ‘Maniac’ is partly an art-house film as well as a slasher, as the film’s themes as well as ‘Frank’s broken mind is usually displayed visually throughout the film in a variety of ways.
 This unfortunately, does lead onto the film’s weakest aspect however, as during many of these anomalous scenes, the film’s editing can become quite erratic, sometimes even placing cuts mid-conversation.